DannyStoll1/chess-opening-prep/README.md

 For the opponent, I recommend a high-variance book that still has a good depth of lines.
 For this purpose, you can use the `gm2600.bin` or `Elo2400.bin` book provided by [Scid vs PC](http://scidvspc.sourceforge.net/), included here for convenience.

 Personally, I recommend instead generating an opponent book using games from the Lichess database.
 For this purpose, you can clone lichapibot's [book builder](https://github.com/lichapibot/lichess-bot) and follow the instructions there.
-For convenience, I have included a book `dec2015_500k.bin` constructed from a subset of the Lichess database.
+For convenience, I have included a book `dec2015.bin` constructed from a subset of the Lichess database, though it is rather small due to Github's filesize limit.

 Optionally, you may also download an engine such as [Stockfish](https://stockfishchess.org/) to provide analysis when you reach the end of the book.